Bridging loan

 So, they explore the option of a bridging loan.

-Step 1: Explore options with an adviser
+Step 1: Explore your options with an adviser

 After some research, they decide to speak to a bridging loan broker to help them understand the process and costs, and see if it's a good idea for their situation.
 They find Clifton Private Finance, and book a free consultation with an adviser who explains the process and costs from start to finish: